-JQ Plan Boundary

-Visioning Study Area

-Visioning Study Area

-the creation of additional visioning

-ey studies which deliver the goals and

-policies of the Neighbourhood Plan.

-These may be carried out by any

-local stakeholder and / or interested

-party but should achieve support

-from Birmingham City Council and the

-JQDT.
+The Neighbourhood Plan supports the creation of additional visioning studies which deliver the goals and policies of the Neighbourhood Plan.
+These may be carried out by any local stakeholder and / or interested party but should achieve support from Birmingham City Council and the JQDT.